Australian National Phenome Centre

 The ANPC is a core platform of the WAHTN.
 It involves collaborations between all WAHTN partners, including the five Universities in WA, the WA health research institutes, and the WA health department.

-The ANPC is based at the Harry Perkins Institute for Medical Research South at the Fiona Stanley Hospital campus (see image below).
+The ANPC is currently based at Murdoch University and it is hoped that it will be moved to Harry Perkins Institute for Medical Research South at the Fiona Stanley Hospital campus in due course.

 Partner Centres and International Collaborations